 What is Chrome OS?

 It’s unlike any traditional operating system and more like a Web browser.
-Although chrome has a desktop, it’s like a browser interface where you can access mail, search the web, watch videos, scroll through Facebook and other social networks. it mainly created for the customers who have done most of their works online.
+Although chrome has a desktop, it’s like a browser interface where you can access mail, search the web, watch videos, and scroll through Facebook and other social networks. it is mainly created for the customers who have done most of their work online.

 Integrate with wonderful features like Backgroud automatic update, G-suite, Chrome app store, Search bar, File browser, Backup and Sync across different machines, Bluetooth and Wifi access, Google chrome cast, and lots more.

 On the 7th Of July 2009, Google announced the Chrome OS mainly for laptop and netbook devices as they keep the OS very light and simple.

 Those days Google partnered with Samsung and Acer to create Chromebooks. it has all the basic features of laptops but used more refined and lightweight hardware like SSD(solid-state drive) to create a compact device.